 It actually allows you to lean on their strength while you build your life on YOUR strength.

 Some of your strengths are like that.
-And often I need to burn your forest to get it to germinate.
+And often I need to burn your forest to get them to germinate.

-- But if you treat what you get from me as my opinion, it will not work.
+- But if you treat what you get from me as my opinion, it will not work for you.

-- If you treat what you get from me is irrelevant, and only what comes from your mind is relevant... you'll remain the same.
+- If you treat what you get from me as irrelevant, and only what comes from your mind is relevant… you’ll remain the same.